Balancing Fun and Support: Designing Meaningful STR Experiences

 And if all else fails: music, snacks, and a bit of old-fashioned kindness usually do the trick.

-Want to See What STA/Respite Can Look Like?
+Want to See What STR Look Like?

 We’d love to welcome you or someone you support to an experience that’s safe, social, and seriously fun.